FOREX-Dollar weakens after data shows U.S. inflation moderating

 By Herbert Lash

-NEW YORK, Nov 14 (Reuters) - The dollar weakened on Tuesday after data for U.S. consumer prices showed signs that underlying inflation slowed in October, increasing the odds that the Federal Reserve is done hiking interest rates.
+NEW YORK, Nov 14 (Reuters) - The dollar fell more than 1% against major currencies on Tuesday after U.S. consumer price data showed the pace of inflation moderating in October, increasing the odds that the Federal Reserve is done hiking interest rates.

 U.S. consumer prices were unchanged last month amid lower gasoline prices, the Labor Department's Bureau of Labor Statistics (BLS) said, following a 0.4% rise in September.